Jaisonbabu/RestDemo/README.md

 Please follow the below build instructions:

-1. Install Maven
+1. Install Maven and run the following command
-2. mvn clean
+  	- mvn clean
-3. mvn install
+	- mvn install

+2. Run the below command to deploy the jar
+	- java -jar target/main-0.0.1-SNAPSHOT.jar

 The App will be launched at port 8080

-The App is also hosted in Heroku : https://ciscorestdemo.herokuapp.com/swagger-ui.html#/client45controller
+The App is currently hosted in Heroku : https://ciscorestdemo.herokuapp.com/swagger-ui.html#/client45controller